pzanna/Ziggy/docs/ziggy_test.md

 - Creates label to ID (label2id) and ID to label (id2label) mappings.
 - Tokenizes input text.
 - Prints the input names, data types, and shapes of the ONNX model inputs for verification.
-- Prints the predicted label name and its ID, probability of the predicted label. and all class probabilities.
+- Prints the predicted label name and its ID, probability of the predicted label, and all class probabilities.

 ## Functions